Eucharistic Adoration is the act of worshiping God as He is present in the Blessed Sacrament.

 Exposition of Blessed Sacrament in the Main Church

-We are looking for two volunteer adorers to cover each open hour so that the Blessed Sacrament is never left unattended (We can not allow this to occur).
-Volunteering to cover one "preassigned" hour a week, allowing yourself be "scheduled" according to your availability, or being a "sub" helps make Exposition & Adoration of the Blessed Sacrament possible here at St. Thomas More.
+We are looking for two volunteer adorers to cover each open hour so that the Blessed Sacrament is never left unattended (We cannot allow this to occur).
+Volunteering to cover one "preassigned" hour a week or being a "sub" when needed helps make Exposition & Adoration of the Blessed Sacrament possible here at St. Thomas More.